Manage Logging

 ns_couchdb

-Contains information related to starting up the couchdb subsystem.
+Contains information about starting up the couchdb subsystem.

 projector

-Troubleshooting log for the projector process which is responsible for sending appropriate mutations from Data Service nodes to Index Service nodes.
+Troubleshooting log for the projector process, which sends appropriate mutations from Data Service nodes to Index Service nodes.

 prometheus

-Log for the instance of Prometheus that runs on the current node, supporting the gathering and management of Couchbase-Server metrics .
-(See the Metrics Reference, for more information.)
+Log for the instance of Prometheus that runs on the current node, supporting the gathering and management of Couchbase Server metrics.
+See the Metrics Reference for more information about metrics.

 query